 But these weren't the kind of rules you would imagine a writer creating, like trying to write a certain number of pages per day or attempting to stick to a deadline.

-But when done at its best, like the case of Jennifer Egan's A Visit from the Goon Squad, the reader becomes enwrapped in the various textures of life, and begins to feel the commonalities that we all share.
+But when done at its best, like the case of Egan's Goon Squad, the reader becomes enwrapped in the various textures of life and begins to feel the commonalities that we all share.

-And perhaps this is the reason that writers have migrated towards this style of writing: because more and more, we live in a world that echoes with a profound plurality of voices.
+And perhaps this is the reason that writers have migrated toward this style of writing: because more and more, we live in a world that echoes with a profound plurality of voices.